Tokyo 22-D-Yamagata

 Rosters:

-Americans (15)
+Americans (15) - no deaths

 Dutch (5)

 Lt.
-Don C. King Recovery Team #63 Reports
+Don C. King Recovery Team #63 Reports:

 Investigation #1 with description of facilities